The Architectural Institute of British Columbia Turns 100

 Through the powers vested in the British Columbia Architects Act, the Architectural Institute of B.C. was incorporated in April 1920.
-An annual meeting was held that same year, making May 6, 2019 the AIBC’s 100th Annual Meeting.
-This significant milestone will kick off the AIBC’s centenary year, in recognition of the Institute’s decades of regulation.
+An annual meeting was held that same year, making May 6, 2019, the AIBC’s 100th Annual Meeting.
+This significant milestone kicked off the AIBC’s centenary year.

 Commemorative Annual Report

 This year’s Annual Report features a commemorative design and historical facts of interest from the last 100 years of regulation.
 Download a PDF.

 On May 6, 2019, following the 100th Annual Meeting, the AIBC hosted a reception to kick-off the centenary year.
 Attendees had to opportunity to hear from a number of inspiring speakers, including: Lieutenant Governor of British Columbia, the Honourable Janet Austin, OBC; Council President Danica Djurkovic Architect AIBC; dedicated AIBC volunteer Robyn Fenton Architect AIBC; and AIBC Scholarship winner and UBC student Sarah Klym.
 View photos of these events.

 Stay in the loop!
 Sign up for the AIBC’s monthly newsletter, Connected.

 Connected is the official e-newsletter of the Architectural Institute of British Columbia.
 Published on the first Thursday of every month, Connected provides information on Institute happenings, regulatory updates, volunteer opportunities, events, programs and courses, as well as industry news.
 If you would like to start receiving Connected, email email@example.com.

 For any questions about the AIBC centenary or for more information, please contact AIBC Communications.